jillesvangurp/presentation-test-performance/slides.md

 - Heisenbugs & flakiness
   - Finding these is why you test.
 Dealing with them is annoying
   - Reproducing bugs isn't always easy - but **knowing you have** them is key
+  - **It get's better** over time.
-- You need to design and plan for concurrent testing.
+- You need to **design and plan** for concurrent testing.
 You won't get it for free.
 - If you have a lot of hardcoded ids, names, etc in your tests:
   - Removing those is a bit of work
-- Copy/paste reuse makes your tests hard to maintain
+- **Copy/paste reuse** makes your tests hard to maintain
-- CI is still slow - we fixed it with a fast vm
+- CI is still slowish - we fixed it with a fast vm

-### Many solutions to this, these should not stop you
+### Many solutions to this, this should not stop you

+---

+## Effective Testing is a mindset

+- **Design your system** to be easy to test.
+This makes you a better engineer.
+- Don't accept slow tests, **do something** about it
+- Remove excuses to **add tests**
+- Running tests quickly is a great excuse to get a **nice fast laptop**
+  - Think about that the next time you wait for a build to finish.
+- Time is money. **Your time** is your money (or your boss).
+You could be doing more fun things than watching paint dry.
+- **Flow state** is hard to achieve and easy to lose.
+- M4 Max with 48GB = **105 EURO/Month**.
+Other laptops are available.

+> I run tests about 40 times per day.
+Now that I can actually do that.
+This is **priceless**.

 ---